Golightly-Dean House

 Golightly-Dean House is a historic home located near Spartanburg, Spartanburg County, South Carolina.
 The oldest section dates before 1784.
 It is the one-story, double-pen, masonry wing.
 About 1830, the two-story, brick portion of the house was added.
 Following an 1884 tornado, further modifications were made to the dwelling.
 Located on the property are a contributing log smokehouse and a log shed.

+The house and other buildings on the property fell into disarray from neglect until newlyweds Joe and Lena Webb bought and renovated the building following World War Two.

-It was listed on the National Register of Historic Places in 1988.
+It was listed on the National Register of Historic Places in 1988 thanks to efforts by the then-owners, the Webb family, particularly Lena Webb.